randy-riegsecker/StatesCapitalsQuiz/README.md

 ![ic_map_round](https://user-images.githubusercontent.com/120612915/213807521-581bf2b0-9b25-4a21-bbd5-3fa85e66fbbe.png)**States & Capitals Quiz** tests your knowledge of the capitals of the 50 states in the United States.
 Each question has five possible multiple choice answers (mostly the well-known cities in each state) to guess from, with one correct answer.
 To make the quiz more challenging, the question and answer order are randomized each time the quiz is started.
 And help with learning, a Toast pops up letting you know you were correct or provides the correct answer if you get it wrong.

-Good luck seeing if you might be the next Jeopardy champion!
+Good luck!
+You might be the next Jeopardy champion!

-The code is written in Java and the application was developed using Android Studio.
+This application was developed using Android Studio and is written in Java.
 It demonstrates the use basic use of multiple activities, shuffling, toast, and buttons.
 While I am working on a publishing a generic quiz framework, this code could be modified to use with your own questions.

 Happy Quizzing!

-_Randy Riegsecker_
+Randy Riegsecker

 ## Title Screen